 Do you need a new roof?
 If you’re not sure what color shingles to choose, take a look at everything you need to know about your options.

-What Colors Are Available for Roofing and Remodeling?
+What Colors Are Available for Roofing and Remodeling in Colorado Springs?

 The answer to this question depends on several factors.
 Roof shingles come in a rainbow of colors, ranging from neutrals (such as gray, brown, or tan) to designer hues (such as blue, red, or green).
 If this is your first experience choosing color for your roofing and remodeling, the color selection is based on:

 - The contractor.
 Most roofing contractors only work with specific brands.
-A roofing contractor can help you to explore the shingle brands and different colors they offer to customers.
+A roofing contractor in Colorado Springs can help you to explore the shingle brands and different colors they offer to customers.

 - The manufacturer.
 Different shingle manufacturers offer different color palettes.